Ahmed-Araby/AI---Connect-4-Game/README.md

 # AI---Connect-4-Game
-Connect 4 Game with (AI min-max algorithms) using python and PyGame
+Connect 4 Game with (AI min-max and alpha beta pruning algorithm) using python and PyGame